-- Triggering Instruments via MIDI notes: Incoming MIDI notes trigger the loaded Instrument and will also be visually reflected by the Light Guide.
-When using the stand-alone application, you need to activate the MIDI ports you are using in the Preferences.
-For more information, refer to Preferences - MIDI Page. - Controlling parameters via DAW automation: You can control parameters of both Komplete Kontrol and your loaded Instruments via DAW automation (when Komplete Kontrol is loaded as a plug-in).
-For more information on DAW Automation, refer to DAW Automation.
+- Triggering Instruments via MIDI notes: By default, incoming MIDI notes trigger the loaded Instrument and will also be visually reflected by the Light Guide. - Controlling parameters via DAW automation: You can control parameters of both Komplete Kontrol and your loaded Instruments via DAW automation (when Komplete Kontrol is loaded as a plug-in).

+For more information on DAW Automation, refer to Host Automation.